 Our collection and use of your personal information

-We collect this personal information from you either directly, such as when you access our website, register with us, join us, participate in campaigns, polls, contact us, send us feedback, purchase products or services via our website, post material to our website and complete surveys or participate in conferences, workshops, meetings structure, competitions or other trade association activities via our website, or indirectly, such as your browsing activity while on our website (see ‘Cookies’ below).
+We collect this personal information from you either directly, such as when you access our website or app, register with us, join us, participate in campaigns, polls, contact us, send us feedback, purchase products or services via our website, post material to our website and complete surveys or participate in conferences, workshops, meetings structure, competitions or other trade association activities via our website or app, or indirectly, such as your browsing activity while on our website or app (see ‘Cookies’ below).

-The personal information we collect about you depends on the particular activities carried out through our website.
+The personal information we collect about you depends on the particular activities carried out through our website or app.
 This information includes:

 - your name, address and contact details